jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   05/03/2017  v0.9.4.37
+       * Remove the use of asmlib.
+       * Some little bug fixes.
+       + Add an opt intermediate value (4 for AVX).
+       + Use of YMM registers in case of AVX2 (or more) CPU, and some little others cleanup/speedup.

    24/01/2017  v0.9.4.36
        * Set range mode default to 1.
 Apply range only on last step.
        + Add range mode 4.